egraphs-good/egglog/README.md

     ( define <name:Ident> <expr:Expr> <cost:Cost> )
 ```

-defines a named 0-arity function with a given, singular value.
+defines a named value.
+This is the same as a 0-arity function with a given, singular value.

 Example:
 ```